Central Sulawesi: Government and administrative divisions

 Palu is the provincial capital and the province's largest city by far.
 Other towns include Ampana, Banggai, Bungku, Buol, Donggala, Kolonodale, Luwuk, Parigi, Poso, and Toli-toli.

+The province forms one of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
+The Central Sulawesi Electoral District consists of all of the 12 regencies in the province, together with the city of Palu, and elects 7 members to the People's Representative Council.

 Demographics

 Population

 Average annual population growth between 1990 and 2000 was 2.57% and 1.96% from 2000 to 2010.

-Ethnic Groups
+Ethnic groups

 The indigenous population of Central Sulawesi consists mainly of 19 ethnic or tribal groups, namely: